-Faith in in the Lord Jesus Christ is, itself, “the gift of God” (Ephesians 2:8).1 Without this gift from God—and without the saving work the Holy Spirit in the soul—not one sinful, fallen human being would choose to follow Christ.
+Faith in the Lord Jesus Christ3 is, itself, “the gift of God” (Ephesians 2:8).
+Without this gift, and without the saving work the Holy Spirit in the soul, no fallen human being could, or would, choose to follow Christ.
 This faith itself is an integral part of God’s saving work.

-No, for we could never provide that basis, because this was the entire truth about ourselves: “the carnal mind is enmity against God”.
 Those who are dead in trespasses and sins cannot make themselves spiritually alive, or make themselves born again.
-And no matter what we thought we were doing before God called us, “there is none that seeketh after God” (see John 3:3; Romans 3:11; 8:7; Ephesians 2:1.)2.
+And no matter what we thought we were doing before God called us, “there is none that seeketh after God” (see John 3:3; Romans 3:11; Ephesians 2:1).

-Some of us had previously known many Bible stories and teachings for decades, while others had only just begun to study the Holy Scriptures.
-But then—we were enabled to believe that what we had learned from the Bible is true, even while so many people alongside us still reject the Scriptures and reject Christ.
+Some of us had previously known many Bible stories and teachings for decades, while others had only just begun to study the Bible.
+But then—we found that we were enabled to believe that what we had learned from the Bible is true, even while so many people alongside us still reject the these truths and reject Christ.

-And more: we have been brought to know that we, who were dead in sins until this change happened, would never have believed these things if it were not that we were made willing (see Psalms 110:3) and enabled to believe by God himself.
+We have been enabled to understand that we, who were dead in sins until this change happened, would never have believed these things if it were not that we were made willing (see Psalms 110:3) and enabled to believe by God himself.

-But the truth is, “God, who is rich in mercy” has a great love for his people; and it was “for the great love wherewith he loved us”—not for any “goodness” or any “foreseen faith” in us—that he came near to us “even when we were dead in sins” and “quickened us together with Christ”!
+The truth is, “God, who is rich in mercy” has a great love for his people; and it was “for the great love wherewith he loved us” (not for any “goodness” or any “foreseen faith” in us) that he came near to us “even when we were dead in sins” and he “quickened us together with Christ”!

 Our salvation, from beginning to end, is all to “the praise of the glory of his [i.e. God’s] grace, wherein he hath made us accepted in the beloved [i.e. in Christ]” (Ephesians 1:6).